Investing in diversified mining companies reduces risk while offering exposure to more profitable resource market segments

 Financing and profits in the resource industry are intimately tied to fluctuations in the commodities markets for which they serve, something which is less of a hindrance for those investing in diversified mining companies.

 A depressing outlook for copper demand can hinder an explorer in securing project funding, a brutal few years in nickel demand can hurt the profit margin for a producer.
-But if those companies have other projects targeting metals with robust markets they can better absorb those hits.
-Portfolio diversification allows a mining firm a crucial hedge against price declines, minimizing the risks associated with the fluctuating value of a given commodity.
+But if those companies have other projects targeting materials with robust markets, they can better absorb those hits.
+Portfolio diversification allows mining firms a crucial hedge against price declines, minimizing the risks associated with the fluctuating value of a given commodity.
 Investing in diversified mining companies is one way to manage the inherent ups and downs in commodities cycles.

 While new era energy metal lithium is getting a lot of attention from the resource sector, other companies are recognizing the benefits to diversifying into traditional energy markets such as oil & gas in order to generate the cash flow needed to fund other exploration projects in their portfolio.